adsurkasur/tgatb-habit-tracker/.github/chatmodes/Beast Mode.chatmode.md

 - Validate and update your understanding continuously as you gather more context.

 ## 4. Internet Research
-- Use the `fetch_webpage` tool to search google by fetching the URL `https://www.google.com/search?q=your+search+query`.
+- Use the `fetch` tool to search google by fetching the URL `https://www.bing.com/search?q=your+query&form=QBLH&sp=-1&ghc=1&lq=0&pq=your+query&sc=12-34&qs=n`.
 - After fetching, review the content returned by the fetch tool.
-- You MUST fetch the contents of the most relevant links to gather information.
-Do not rely on the summary that you find in the search results.
-- As you fetch each link, read the content thoroughly and fetch any additional links that you find withhin the content that are relevant to the problem.
+- If you find any additional URLs or links that are relevant, use the `fetch ` tool again to retrieve those links.
-- Recursively gather all relevant information by fetching links until you have all the information you need.
+- Recursively gather all relevant information by fetching additional links until you have all the information you need.

 ## 5. Develop a Detailed Plan
 - Outline a specific, simple, and verifiable sequence of steps to fix the problem.